Frequently Asked Questions

 No. To store energy generated from solar panels you will need a battery system.

-Currently, batteries are usually specified if your priority is optimum system environmentally or you would like to protect yourself from power cuts.
+Currently batteries don’t represent a great return on investment, and are only specified if your priority is optimum system environmentally or you would like to protect yourself from power cuts.
 You can find more about batteries here.

 If the grid goes down, will I still have power?